HMS Glasgow (D88): Falklands War

 Following the loss of Sheffield, a new air defence tactic was devised to try to maximise the task group's remaining assets; the two remaining Type 42 destroyers paired up with the two Type 22 frigates.
 The pairs were then deployed much further ahead of the main force in an effort to draw attacking aircraft away from the carrier groups.
 The idea was that if Sea Dart was unable to neutralise the threat, the short-range Sea Wolf advanced point-defence missile fitted to the frigates could be used.
 Coventry was paired with Broadsword and Glasgow paired with Brilliant.
 This combination of ships created a long-range (30 nmi), short-range guided missile capability along with shore bombardment or naval gunfire support (NGS) using the Type 42's 4.5-inch guns (range 12 nmi).

 This picketing tactic was effective in drawing Argentine aircraft attacks away from the carrier groups and moderately effective in drawing them away from San Carlos Bay.
 The pairs would take turns positioning themselves closer to the islands, shelling Argentinean positions and then waiting for the aircraft to come.

 On 12 May, Glasgow and the Type 22 frigate Brilliant were on a "42-22" combo around 15 miles south west of Port Stanley.
 At 11:00 Glasgow was carrying out shore bombardment of Argentinean positions.
 Then later in the afternoon a wave of four A-4B Skyhawk jets of Grupo 5 attacked.
-Glasgows Sea Dart system and 4.5 inch Mk.8 gun both failed, but Brilliants Sea Wolf shot down 1st Lt Oscar Bustos (C-246) and Lt Jorge Ibarlucea (C-208), whilst Lt Mario Nivoli (C-206) crashed into the sea evading debris.
+Glasgows Sea Dart system and 4.5 inch Mk.8 gun both failed, but Brilliants Sea Wolf shot down 1st Lieutenant Oscar Bustos (C-246) and Lieutenant Jorge Ibarlucea (C-208), whilst Lieutenant Mario Nivoli (C-206) crashed into the sea evading debris.
 All three pilots died in the action but were posthumously promoted.